-Android Nougat Update: 7.1.2 Not Arriving For Nexus 6 & 9, v7.0 Rolling Out To Vodafone Samsung Galaxy S7 & S7 Edge,
+Android Nougat Update: 7.1.2 Not Arriving For Nexus 6 & 9, v7.0 Rolling Out To Vodafone Samsung Galaxy S7 & S7 Edge

 As for other news about the Android Nougat, the initial version of the firmware (7.0) has started rolling out to various non-Google-manufactured smartphones.
 The latest news revealed that Vodafone Germany just made the Nougat firmware available for its variant of the Samsung Galaxy S7 and S7 Edge.
 Aside from bringing in the highly-anticipated OS, the new firmware update also bumps the phones’ security patch level to January 1, 2017, according to Sam Mobile.

+It also contains the Samsung Pay app and comes with a message that reads, “The future of payments is coming soon.”

 While the Nougat update rolls out for various Android smartphones, it looks like HTC is still struggling to release a stable build.
 For the second time, the Taiwanese smartphone maker halted the European release of the firmware for its 2016 flagship device, the HTC 10.
 It cited technical issue as the culprit for halting the rollout.
-But the Product and Services Director of HTC, Graham Wheeler, providing a re-release timeline of the Nougat firmware for HTC 10, shared that it could be available again in February.
+But the Product and Services director of HTC, Graham Wheeler, providing a re-release timeline of the Nougat firmware for HTC 10, shared that it could be available again in February.

 Android Nougat OS update brings several new features to compatible devices.
-Some of its major highlights include Data Saver that prevents mobile applications to utilize cellular data plan while running in the background; Multi-Window feature and quick switching between apps for multi-taskers out there; and Doze on The Go to save up battery usage while on the move.
+Some of its major highlights include Data Saver, which prevents mobile applications from utilizing cellular data plan while running in the background; Multi-Window feature and quick switching between apps for multi-taskers; and Doze on The Go to save up battery usage while on the move.

-Here’s a Youtube video from Tim Schofield showing all the changes to find in the most advanced Android Nougat iteration officially available today– version 7.1.1.
+Here’s a YouTube video from Tim Schofield showing all the changes to find in the most advanced Android Nougat iteration officially available today, version 7.1.1.

 Waiting for the Android Nougat update to arrive on your mobile device?
 The Inquisitr will keep you in the loop for more news about the firmware’s release.